GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 #### User Documentation

-We provide Linkage Checker with integrations for Maven and Gradle.
-Here are the user documentation:
+Linkage Checker can be used from Maven or Gradle.

 - For Maven, [Linkage Checker Enforcer Rule]( https://github.com/GoogleCloudPlatform/cloud-opensource-java/wiki/Linkage-Checker-Enforcer-Rule)